A mobile UPS is not a diesel generator

 - Large events

-For all these – planned or unforeseen – situations, Vanparijs Engineers has a fleet of mobile UPS containers ready to be quickly brought on site and fully deployed in your current infrastructure.
+For all these – planned or unforeseen – situations, Luminus Solutions has a fleet of mobile UPS containers ready to be quickly brought on site and fully deployed in your current infrastructure.
 Our containers temporarily take over the function of your existing system without sacrificing operational reliability.
 Your critical users remain fully protected against power failures, just as with your fixed (dynamic) UPS.

 If required, we can study the full integration of the mobile system into your existing infrastructure and develop the appropriate switching procedures to ensure a seamless changeover.